 Before the time of loathing, I remember the deep red satin sheets which draped the clustered market stalls.
 This particular place used to hold the greatest pleasures.
 Refractions of piercing white diamonds were sold here, the foreign kind that reek of pleasure and self entitlement, still manage to hold their presence in this naked earth.
-Not so long ago now I watched the purchasing of these forgotten treasures.
+Not so long ago now, I watched the purchasing of these forgotten treasures.
 Piles of the rarest medicine and the most outrageous watches drenched the tables of the sellers.
-They would grin ear to ear with the presence of their products. for these goods is now that time is no longer counted on land.
+They would grin ear to ear with the presence of their products.
+Proud of their materialistic fortune.
+However, Ironically demand for these goods cease to exist, time is no longer counted on land.

 Above, the darkened sky holds dusty pheasants, their long dark tails control the moving clouds which weep exhaustion.
 The terrain below encases my bare feet.
 My movements create imprints in the baked earth.
 1, 2, 3 I count like a rhythm.
-Counting lets me focus on containing to walk.
+Over and over a constant beat.
+Counting lets me continue to walk.
 I see the plague of unworthy power that has been grasped, I see the pettiness, I see the wastefulness, I see how lonely life is now.
-The shrapnel of unsuccessful aims and dreams coat the rugged terrain.
+Life is a lone journey, allowing shrapnel of unsuccessful aims and dreams coat the rugged terrain.